Flutterwave/Node-v3/documentation/subaccount.md

     <img title="Flutterwave" height="200" src="https://flutterwave.com/images/logo/full.svg" width="50%"/>
 </p>

-# SUBACCOUNTS (COLLECTION)
+# COLLECTION SUBACCOUNTS

-We recommend reading the main readme first, to understand the requirements for using the library and how to initiate this in your apps.
-This guide assumes you've read that.
+We recommend that you first review the [main README](../README.md) to understand the requirements for using our library and how to implement it in your applications.
+This guide assumes you have done that.

 Manage Collection Subaccounts via any of these methods:
 1. [Create a Subaccount](#create-a-subaccount)